Neurocognitive Therapies and Translational Research Webinar Series: Session 1

 Basic neuroscientific research on the mechanisms underlying cognitive, affective, and social processes have been slow in penetrating real-world psychology/psychiatry clinics.
 This is a missed opportunity for maximizing and advancing our understanding of core patterns of psychopathology and treatment response in neuropsychiatric disorders.
 This series will bring together members from the neuroscience, medical, and psychiatry/psychology communities to translate basic science findings into real-world clinical practice.

-Dr. Holmes is Professor in the Department of Clinical Neurscience at the Karolinska Institutet in Sweden and a Visiting Professor in Clinical Psychology, Department of Psychiatry, University of Oxford.
-She is a clinical psychologist and neuroscientist with an innovative program of translational research that examines the role of mental imagery in psychological disorders, and the development of new psychological interventions such as computerized cognitive bias modification.
+Dr. Harmer is Professor of Cognitive Neuroscience in the Department of Psychiatry at the University of Oxford.
+She is an experimental psychologist and neuroscientist with an innovative program of translational research that examines the cognitive mechanisms underlying treatment effects in psychiatry.
+As Director of the Psychopharmacology and Emotional Research Lab (PERL), she employs a range of methodologies, including neuropsychological testing, transcranical magnetic stimulation and functional neuroimaging with fMRI and PET in healthy and clinical populations.
 Her program of research is an excellent example of how research from basic cognitive neuroscience can be rapidly translated to real-world clinical interventions.
-More information about her exciting research, as well as links to her publications, can be found here: https://ki.se/en/cns/emily-holmes-research-group.
+More information about her exciting research, as well as links to her publications, can be found here: https://www.psych.ox.ac.uk/team/catherine-harmer

 Angela Fang, PhD